codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 story of pressure, and how it can evoke fear.

 The pressure applied to you by your manager might make you fearful of what you are doing.
-It might even result in you doing something that is rushed an could actually make the system worse.
+It might even result in you doing something that is rushed and could actually make the system worse.

 The scenario I have just described can create fear.